metaver5o/unity3d/ReadMe.md

 #### Docker

-If you would like to push image to your docker profile, you need to set the following variables:
+If you would like to push the docker image to your own docker registry, you need to set the following variables:
 `CI_REGISTRY_USER`
 `CI_REGISTRY_PASSWORD`
 `CI_REGISTRY`